Sign In

 WHAT IS THE PRODUCTION OFFICE LIKE TO WORK IN?

 If you're allocated a desk it's very important you keep it extremely tidy and in order.
 When the cast and crew visit the production office, your desk is the first thing they will see, first impressions always count.
-Treat it like a front-of-house desk and be prepared for various people to open your drawers to look for items that have been left in your possession, such as keys or passes - so don't keep anything too personal in there.
+Treat it like a front of house desk and be prepared for various people to open your drawers to look for items that have been left in your possession, such as keys or passes - so don't keep anything too personal in there.

+Highlighting skills in your CV is a must when starting out as a production runner.
+If you look at any job advert, you will notice that skills or a list of aptitudes are always present, and can offer candidates a great insight into what the company are looking for.
 Film production is no different, except the skills, attitudes and aptitudes are unlikely to be advertised.
-Use your experience in the industry to determine what skills a good production assistant needs, list them on your resume, and give examples of how you have used them in your previous experience.
-If you are still following stage 1 of your career plan and your resume is looking thin, think about the other activities you have been engaged in such as part time-work, voluntary or community activities.
+Use your experience in the industry to determine what skills a good production runner needs, list them on your CV and give examples of how you have used them in your previous experience.
+If you are still following stage 1 of your career plan and your CV is looking thin, think about the other activities you have been engaged in such as part time-work, voluntary or community activities.
+Some of the essentail skills to show examples of in your CV are:

-• Enthusiasm: It sounds obvious, but you should act as though you want to be there, don't continuously check your phone, or ask when you can go for lunch.
-If time allows, ask questions, and get to know who is working in the other departments.
+• Enthusiasm: It sounds obvious, but you should act as though you want to be there, don't continuously check your phone or ask when you can go for lunch.
+If time allows ask questions, and get to know who is working in the other departments.

 • Be confident: Especially when talking to colleagues or anyone who comes into the office, this is the best time for networking and making contacts.
 If you're introduced to anyone make sure your handshake is firm and try and remember the person's name, even if that means writing it down.